 Society for Community Research and Action (SCRA, APA Division 27) – The division of the American Psychological Association that represents Community Psychology.

-Global Urban Studies Program – An interdisciplinary specialization students can pursue alongside the community psychology PhD.
+Global Urban Studies Program (GUSP) – An interdisciplinary specialization students can pursue alongside the Community Psychology PhD.